SubhojitMitra18/Clapgrow_React-Task/README.md

 5. **Environment Variables**

-   * Ensure required environment variables for Clerk and email service are set up in a `.env` file:
+   * Ensuring required environment variables for Clerk and email service are set up in a `.env` file

 ---